-The Pittsburgh Parks Conservancy has teamed with the City of Pittsburgh, the Office of Public Art, and the family and friends of Annie Seamans to restore and improve Mellon Park's Walled Garden.
+The Pittsburgh Parks Conservancy, the City of Pittsburgh, the Office of Public Art, and the family and friends of Annie Seamans have completed the restoration and revitalization of Mellon Park's Walled Garden.

-The Ann Katharine Seamans Memorial honors Annie, who loved the garden all her life, while providing visitors a beautiful, intimate space.
-The memorial artwork is intended as a subtle and well-integrated enhancement to the Walled Garden, which is itself a classic work of landscape architecture by Vitale and Geiffert, containing sculpture by Edmond R. Amateis.
-This project will bring new life to an extraordinary place of Pittsburgh history and cultural value, restoring Mellon Park's Walled Garden in a way that also honors the life and memory of Ann Katharine Seamans.
+The Ann Katharine Seamans Memorial honors Annie, who loved the garden all her life, while providing visitors a beautiful, intimate space in the city.
+The memorial artwork is a subtle, well-integrated enhancement to the Walled Garden, which is itself a classic work of landscape architecture by Vitale and Geiffert, containing sculpture by Edmond R. Amateis.
+The project brings new life to an extraordinary place of Pittsburgh history and cultural value, restoring Mellon Park's Walled Garden in a way that also honors the life and memory of Ann Katharine Seamans.

 Artist Janet Zweig was selected through a national call for artists to develop the memorial artwork in collaboration with the design team.
 Janet learned about Annie by talking with her family, friends, and teachers.
 When she heard that Annie loved to be in the garden in the evening, watching the stars emerge in the night sky, Janet found her inspiration.
 Embedded in the lawn are 150 points of light representing stars and planets over Pittsburgh when Annie was born.
 That date and the star coordinates give the work its title, 7:11AM 11.20.1979 79º55'W 40º27'N © Janet Zweig 2009.
 The effect is created by softly glowing points of light surrounded by small granite discs inscribed with information about each star.

 LaQuatra Bonci Associates, a Pittsburgh landscape architecture firm, provided services for the design and oversight of installation of the garden.
-In addition to the artwork, plans call for restoring the historic walled garden, a 200'x120' space that is surrounded on three sides with beautiful brick and limestone walls.
-It is anchored at one end with a flagstone terrace and fountain and opens into the rest of Mellon Park at the other end.
-Guided by the Mellon Park Preservation and Management Plan (2001), enhancements include restoring the entry and adding planting, lighting, and seating.
+In addition to the artwork, the historic walled garden, a 200'x120' space that is surrounded on three sides with beautiful brick and limestone walls, was also restored.
+Anchored at one end with a flagstone terrace and fountain, the garden opens up into the rest of Mellon Park.
+Guided by the Mellon Park Preservation and Management Plan (2001), enhancements included restoration of the entry and adding planting, lighting, and seating.
 The project also included the removal of steps, changing of grades, and creation of new walks to make the garden more accessible.